capaj/be-pretty/README.md

 ## Usage

-When you are in an old codebase which needs to be pretty now, and stay pretty forever and ever execute
+When you are in an old codebase which needs to be pretty now, and stay pretty forever and ever execute `be-pretty`.
+An output looks like this:

 ```
 be-pretty